Quickstart

 #>

 Use summary_subgroup_effects() to generate marginal treatment effects for each subgroup.
-The function automatically extracts all necessary parameters from the fitted model:
+The function automatically extracts all treatment interactions from the fitted model:

 #> --- Calculating specific subgroup effects... ---